If you've ever caught yourself thinking…

 “Why is this happening?”

-One of the biggest breakthroughs often comes when we stop asking, "How do I fix this?" and start asking, "Why did this happen in the first place?"
+One of the biggest breakthroughs often comes when we stop asking,

 Keep asking it until you reach the root cause.